AndreaMercatanti/AndreaMercatanti.github.io/index.md

 - **Evaluation of language training programs in Luxembourg using Principal Stratification**.
 (2018) with M. Bia and A. Flores-Lagunes.
 IZA, Institute of Labor Economics, Discussion papers series, n.11973.

 ## Works in progress
-- **A joint Bayesian framework for causal inference and bipartite matching for record linkage**. with S. Guha and J. Reiter.
+- **A joint Bayesian framework for causal inference and bipartite matching for record linkage**, with S. Guha and J. Reiter.
+- **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions**, with A. Albanese, F. Li, and J. and Poulos.

 ## Welcome to GitHub Pages